The Credit Card Interest Calculator That Shows Your Real Payoff Timeline

 This is where comprehensive debt management platforms provide value beyond calculation.
 By consolidating bill payment, tracking spending patterns, and providing AI-generated recommendations for optimizing cash flow, these systems help you actually execute the strategy the calculator revealed.
 The unified dashboard shows progress across all cards, maintaining motivation as you watch balances decrease and projected payoff dates move closer.

-Your Next Steps Toward Debt Freedom
+What Are Your Next Steps Toward Debt Freedom?

 Start by calculating your current trajectory.
 Use any available calculator to input your exact balances, APRs, and current payment amounts.
-Face the real timeline and total interest you’re currently committed to paying.
-That number should be uncomfortable—let it motivate you.
+Face the real timeline and total interest you're currently committed to paying.
+That number should be uncomfortable -- let it motivate you.

+Next, calculate your accelerated scenarios.
+Determine how much extra you can realistically allocate to debt payoff monthly, then see how that changes your timeline and total cost.
 Finally, consider whether manual tracking and optimization across multiple cards is sustainable for you.
 For most people managing multiple balances with varying APRs and due dates, an AI-powered platform like BON Credit that automates optimization and provides ongoing strategic guidance will prove more effective than periodic calculator sessions and manual payment allocation.
+And once the debt is gone, our guide on how to build credit will help you take your score to the next level.